hivtools/hint/README.md

 For more information on Generic Chart, see [/docs/GenericChart.md](https://github.com/mrc-ide/hint/blob/mrc-2537/docs/GenericChart.md)

+#### Run up app with Auth0 authentication

+By default, when running up the app locally we use our own authentication system.
+On production we are using Auth0 to manage users and enable SSO with the ADR.
+Sometimes it can be useful to run up the local app using Auth0 authentication, so we can develop or test those slightly different UIs.
+To run locally with Auth0

+1. Read the secrets from vault `vault read secret/hint/oauth2/development` if you want to use the production auth0 tenant with dev ADR.
+2. Place these into the `config.properties` at `./src/app/src/main/resources/config.properties` in the following way
+   1. `oauth2_client_id` to be the `id` value
+   2. `oauth2_client_secret` to be the `secret` value
+   3. `oauth2_client_url` to be the `url` value
+   4. `oauth2_client_audience` to be the `audience` value
+   5. `oauth2_client_adr_server_url` to be the `adr_server_url` value
+3. Set the `oauth2_login_method` in `config.properties` to true
+4. Ensure that you do not commit the secret to github

 ### Testing

 Ensure dependencies are running and then execute tests on the command line or through IntelliJ